tylanderson/tylanderson.github.io/index.md

-## Welcome to Tyler Anderson's Project Page
+## Tyler's Project Page - Information

-This page is a collection of projects by Tyler Anderson
+This website will be updated with projects as I get to them.
+It is meant as a learning project for myself to showcase work that I have done

 Updated 8/15/2017

 This will be updated with projects as I am able to get to them